T.B. Beaudeau 8:36 a.m., Dec. 5

 Having wrapped up their deal with Roadrunner Records, they began work on a new album at their San Marcos studio, as well as earning a 2013 Grammy nomination for Best Hard Rock/Metal Performance for their song “Whose Life (Is It Anyways?).”

 Super Collider, the new album recorded at Dave Mustaine’s Vic’s Garage studio in San Marcos, dropped in June 2013 via his new label, Tradecraft (distributed by Universal), the band’s first release after splitting from Roadrunner Records.
 Horn player Bob Findley guests on the track “A House Divided,” having previously performed on Megadeth’s 2001 album the World Needs a Hero (on the instrumental tune “Silent Scorn”).
+Super Collider was released as a limited-edition CD with a 3D cover and bonus tracks, regular CD, regular LP, limited edition LP plus seven-inch vinyl, and as a digital download.

 A European tour started in Romania on May 22, 2013, concluding June 9 in France before a stateside gig on July 20 at the Chippewa Valley Rock Fest.
 They followed up by playing several shows with Iron Maiden, beginning in Raleigh, NC on September 3 and concluding with the Battle Of San Bernardino on Friday the 13th, which also featured Anthrax, Testament, Overkill, and Sabaton at the San Manuel Amphitheater.